kev-zheng/kev-zheng.github.io/content/_posts/2018-01-21-hammerspoon-karabiner.markdown

 `hyper + shift + right` cycles the current application to monitor on the right

-`hyper + shift + keft` cycles the current application to monitor on the left
+`hyper + shift + left` cycles the current application to monitor on the left

 `hyper + shift + h` moves the current application to a space on the left